Tips For Organizations’ Network Security

 1. Create a network security culture and policy in the company

-Simply talking about network security to your employees won’t do the job.
-You need to formalize things by preparing an official document containing network security policies.
-This clear and comprehensive document would serve as a handbook for all your employees to follow regularly and refer to whenever they are in doubt about proceeding ahead.
-Conduct regular training sessions to make sure that your employees are able to identify risky data or important data assets and know how to proceed with disaster recovery in case something unforeseen happens.
+Talking about network security to your employees helps, but it isn’t sufficient.
+You must formalize your stance by preparing an official document containing network security policies.
+This clear and comprehensive document would serve as a handbook for all your employees to follow regularly and refer to whenever they doubt how to proceed.
+Conduct regular training sessions to make sure that your employees can identify important data assets and risky behavior and know how to proceed in case something unforeseen happens.

 You will need to get proactive regarding passwords.
-Enforce a strong password policy and discourage your employees from putting common or simple passwords such as ‘Admin’, ‘Company Name’, ‘Password’, ‘abcdef’, etc. Ask them to keep complex codes that are eight characters or more in length and have at least one uppercase letter, one lowercase letter, one number, and one special symbol.
+Enforce a strong password policy and discourage your employees from putting common or simple passwords such as ‘Admin,’ ‘Company Name,’ ‘Password,’ etc. Ask them to keep complex codes that are eight characters or more in length and have at least one uppercase letter, one lowercase letter, one number, and one special symbol.

 You should also implement protocols where employees are required to change the password every 90 days or so.
 Do not allow them to log into their systems if their passwords haven’t been updated after every quarter.